netscaler/cloud-native-getting-started/azure/marketplace-cpx/README.md

 	You will below home page after successful login.
 	![homepage](images/homepage.png)

-2. Create mew Azure resource group
+2. Create new Azure resource group

 	Select Resource group from Azure services -> Click on Add and provide Resource group name and region information -> Click on Review + Create -> Click on Create.
 	![resourcegroup](images/resourcegroup.png)